DevClate/365AutomatedLab/README.md

   * Copy-WorkSheetName
 * Create your own 365DataEnvironment workbook with the job roles for your organization
   * New-CT365DataEnvironment
-* Create a new Sharepoint Site
+* Create a new SharePoint Site
   * New-CT365SharePointSite
+* Remove a SharePoint Site
+  * Remove-CT365SharePointSite
 * Create Teams and channels
   * New-CT365Teams
 * Remove Teams and channels